 MEW wallet app (https://www.mewwallet.com)

-MEW's mobile wallet supports ETH, all ERC-20 tokens, and all Ethereum-based NFTs on iOS, plus the Polygon network (MATIC) and BNB Smart Chain (BNB) on Android (more networks are coming to iOS soon).
+MEW's mobile wallet supports ETH, all ERC-20 tokens, and all Ethereum-based NFTs on iOS, plus the Polygon network (MATIC) and zkSync Era rollup on iOS and Android, and BNB Smart Chain (BNB) on Android only (more networks are coming to MEW wallet soon).

 MEW wallet displays all tokens automatically.
 There can be rare exceptions when a token is too new or has too few users and will not show in the interface automatically.
 In this case, let us know by writing to email@example.com so we can look into it.
 Meanwhile, you can still manage the token by connecting MEW wallet app to MEW web, and adding a custom token.